internetarchive/dweb-mirror/INSTALLATION.md

 and the SD card, and it should Flash and verify.

 On Windows or Linux, I'm not sure the best program to use and would appreciate suggestions.

+Skip ahead to Step 3 Boot: (3A for NOOBs; 3B for Raspbian; 3C for OrangePi/Armbian)

 ## Step 3: Boot and configure the Operating System
 You can now boot your machine - select the right platform below: